nik-sm/raft/raft_proposal.md

 Single node tests will establish the required behaviors for a single node.
 These will be run in one of the following regimes, which requires more detailed design in the future:
 - running go code locally
-- launching a single container, perform a setup() function that establishes a UDP listener on a known test port, and performing tests by sending messages to that port
+- launching a single container, perform a setup() function that establishes a UDP listener on a known test port (or a TCP connection with a designated peer), and performing tests by sending messages to that port

-[] Send and receive UDP messages
-[] Encode message, send via UDP messages, and decode (repeat for each message type) [] Restart a RAFT node, recovering saved state from docker volume [] Run client node, broadcast data messages
+[] Send and receive RPC messages of each required type [] Encode a struct, send and receive RPC messages containing encoded struct, and decode [] Restart a RAFT node, recovering saved state from docker volume [] Run a client node, broadcast data messages
 [] Add log entries
 [] Compare log entries with known datafile for correctness